medicare part d

 Medicare Part D Annual Deductible

-Most Medicare Part D plans have an annual deductible, which is the amount you must pay out-of-pocket for your prescriptions before your plan begins to pay for your covered drugs.
+Most Medicare Part D plans have an annual deductible, which you must pay out-of-pocket for your prescriptions before your plan begins to pay for your covered drugs.

-While deductibles vary between Medicare Part D drug plans, no plan may have a deductible higher than $545 in 2024.
+While Medicare Part D drug plans vary, no plan may have a deductible higher than $590 in 2025.
 The Centers for Medicare and Medicaid Services (CMS) sets this threshold annually.

 Some plans have a $0 deductible, and others cover select medications before the deductible.
 Let a local Connie Health agent know if you want a $0 Part D plan.
 And if you’re curious if your medication is covered before the deductible, ask your agent.